Image source: Photospin.com

 Yahoo charges for local listings, but you get listed on a lot more than Yahoo if you buy their service.
 The service, called Yahoo Localworks, costs $29.99 a month and lists you in 50 directories including Yahoo Local, Yelp, WhitePages, Bing, Mapquest and more.
 The benefit of paying: You have a single location to enter your data to make it consistent and available on multiple online directories that your customers might search to find what you sell.

-- Set up your business profile or page on LinkedIn, Facebook, Google Plus,Twitter and Pinterest.
+- Set up your business profile or page on social media sites such as LinkedIn, Facebook, Google Plus,Twitter and Pinterest.
 Be sure your business profile includes a good description, keywords and a link to your website.
 Look for groups or conversations that talk about your type of products or services and participate in the conversations, but don't spam them with constant promos for what you sell.

 Sign up for an email service, and send an email newsletter and/or promotional offers to customers and prospects for your business.
 Be sure you ask for permission to send email before putting any person's email name on your list.
 One good way to build a permission-based email list of people who want your mailings is to give something away.
 It could be a free ebook, or even a free tip-sheet on how to do something related to your business.
 If you're a health coach, for instance, you might offer people who sign up for your free newsletter a tip sheet with "10 Easy Ways To Lose Weight Without Going on a Diet."
+If you don't have anything to give away, try offering a signup discount on products or services as an incentive.
 An email service like Constant Contact* makes it easy to manage your list and send professional-looking mailings.

 - Get your business cards into the hand of anyone who can help you in your search for new clients.
 Call your friends and relatives and tell them you have started a business.
 Visit them and leave a small stack of business cards to hand out to their friends.